Xilinx, Inc. (NASDAQ:XLNX) Receives Average Recommendation of “Hold” from Brokerages

 Shares of Xilinx, Inc. (NASDAQ:XLNX) have been given a consensus recommendation of “Hold” by the twelve ratings firms that are currently covering the stock, MarketBeat reports.
 Ten investment analysts have rated the stock with a hold rating and two have issued a buy rating on the company.
 The average 12-month price target among analysts that have covered the stock in the last year is $193.10.

 Several brokerages have issued reports on XLNX.
-Truist Securities lifted their price objective on Xilinx from $143.00 to $180.00 and gave the company a “hold” rating in a research report on Thursday, October 28th.
-Wells Fargo & Company boosted their target price on Xilinx from $140.00 to $190.00 and gave the stock an “equal weight” rating in a research report on Thursday, October 28th.
-Cowen boosted their target price on Xilinx from $169.00 to $210.00 and gave the stock a “market perform” rating in a research report on Thursday, October 28th.
-Rosenblatt Securities boosted their target price on Xilinx from $169.00 to $210.00 and gave the stock a “neutral” rating in a research report on Thursday, October 28th.
-Finally, Jefferies Financial Group boosted their target price on Xilinx from $169.00 to $211.00 and gave the stock a “buy” rating in a research report on Thursday, October 28th.
+Rosenblatt Securities lifted their price objective on Xilinx from $169.00 to $210.00 and gave the company a “neutral” rating in a research report on Thursday, October 28th.
+BMO Capital Markets restated a “hold” rating on shares of Xilinx in a research report on Friday, October 29th.
+Truist boosted their target price on Xilinx from $143.00 to $180.00 and gave the stock a “hold” rating in a research report on Thursday, October 28th.
+Truist Securities boosted their target price on Xilinx from $143.00 to $180.00 and gave the stock a “hold” rating in a research report on Thursday, October 28th.
+Finally, Cowen boosted their target price on Xilinx from $169.00 to $210.00 and gave the stock a “market perform” rating in a research report on Thursday, October 28th.

 Hedge funds have recently bought and sold shares of the company.
 New Mexico Educational Retirement Board raised its holdings in Xilinx by 6.5% during the second quarter.
 New Mexico Educational Retirement Board now owns 16,345 shares of the programmable devices maker’s stock worth $2,364,000 after acquiring an additional 1,000 shares in the last quarter.
 IFM Investors Pty Ltd raised its holdings in Xilinx by 17.2% during the second quarter.
 IFM Investors Pty Ltd now owns 31,808 shares of the programmable devices maker’s stock worth $4,601,000 after acquiring an additional 4,658 shares in the last quarter.
 Oregon Public Employees Retirement Fund raised its holdings in Xilinx by 8.7% during the second quarter.
 Oregon Public Employees Retirement Fund now owns 52,715 shares of the programmable devices maker’s stock worth $7,625,000 after acquiring an additional 4,217 shares in the last quarter.
 Heritage Wealth Advisors raised its holdings in Xilinx by 21.1% during the second quarter.
 Heritage Wealth Advisors now owns 1,435 shares of the programmable devices maker’s stock worth $203,000 after acquiring an additional 250 shares in the last quarter.
 Finally, Boothe Investment Group Inc. raised its holdings in Xilinx by 4.1% during the second quarter.
 Boothe Investment Group Inc. now owns 43,153 shares of the programmable devices maker’s stock worth $6,119,000 after acquiring an additional 1,691 shares in the last quarter.
 77.21% of the stock is owned by institutional investors.